aixplain/aiXplain/README.md

 # aiXtend

-aiXtend is a software development kit (SDK) for the [aiXplain platform](https://aixplain.com/).
+aiXtend is a software development kit (SDK) for the [aiXplain](https://aixplain.com/) platform.
 With aiXtend, developers can quickly and easily:

-- [Browse](https://aixplain.com/platform/discovery/) and use aiXplain’s ever-expanding catalog of 35,000+ ready-to-use AI models.
+- [Discover](https://aixplain.com/platform/discovery/) aiXplain’s ever-expanding catalog of 35,000+ ready-to-use AI models and utilize them.
 - [Benchmark](https://aixplain.com/platform/benchmark/) AI systems by choosing models, datasets and metrics.
-- Run your own custom designed [pipelines](https://aixplain.com/platform/studio/).
+- [Design](https://aixplain.com/platform/studio/) their own custom pipelines and run them.

 [🎓 **Documentation**](docs/user/user_doc.md)

-🔎 **Find a [model](https://platform.aixplain.com/discovery/models), [dataset](https://platform.aixplain.com/discovery/datasets), [metric](https://platform.aixplain.com/discovery/metrics) on the platform.**
+🔎 **Find [models](https://platform.aixplain.com/discovery/models), [datasets](https://platform.aixplain.com/discovery/datasets), [metrics](https://platform.aixplain.com/discovery/metrics) on the platform.**

 :yellow_heart: Our repository is constantly evolving.
-With the help of the scientific community, we plan to add even more datasets, models and metrics across domains and tasks.
+With the help of the scientific community, we plan to add even more datasets, models, and metrics across domains and tasks.

 ## Getting Started